drifter1/compiler/README.md

 -Function Semantics (part 2) -> https://steemit.com/utopian-io/@drifter1/writing-a-simple-compiler-on-my-own-function-semantics-part-2-c-flex-bison
 -Abstract Syntax Tree Principle -> https://steemit.com/utopian-io/@drifter1/writing-a-simple-compiler-on-my-own-abstract-syntax-tree-principle-c-flex-bison
 -Abstract Syntax Tree Structure -> https://steemit.com/utopian-io/@drifter1/writing-a-simple-compiler-on-my-own-abstract-syntax-tree-structure-c-flex-bison
 -Abstract Syntax Tree Management -> https://steemit.com/utopian-io/@drifter1/writing-a-simple-compiler-on-my-own-abstract-syntax-tree-management-c-flex-bison
+-Action Rules for Declarations and Initializations -> https://steemit.com/utopian-io/@drifter1/writing-a-simple-compiler-on-my-own-action-rules-for-declarations-and-initializations-c-flex-bison

 What remains now is:
 -Semantic analysis which includes creating and using semantic and so action rules in Bison
--Intermediate code generation in form of a Abstract syntax tree (continue with the implementation)
+-Intermediate code generation in form of a Abstract syntax tree (continue using the AST)
 -Final machine code generation in MIPS Assembly

 After doing all that we could also get into Optimizations, Extensions and even more if you like :)